Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

-# 1. Application Management in Linux Using APT and Sudo
+# 1. Install Software in a Linux Distribution

 ## Scenario
 Your role as a security analyst requires that you have the Suricata and tcpdump network security applications installed on your system.